JauntyJames/Launch-Uno/README.md

 # How to load

 To run code locally, make sure your Postgres server is started.
-In your terminal, run 'ruby s' to start a server.
+In your terminal, run 'rails s' to start a server.

 Go to 'localhost:3000' to view.